About arc42

 The following diagram shows how the playing of the game is done.

-1. Choses the game option in the menu.
+1. Choses the question game option and category in the menu.

 2. The game starts.